ziotom78/raytracing_course/tomasi-ray-tracing-08b.md

     v = (row + v_pixel) / (self.image.height - 1)
     ```

--   The error lies in the fact that the rows in `HdrImage` are numbered from the *top*, not the *bottom*, while the $v$ coordinate increases *upwards*.
+-   The error stems from a coordinate system mismatch: `HdrImage` rows are indexed from the top down, wereas the $v$ coordinate increases *upwards*.
 In the second line, however, the variable `v` increases as `row` increases: this is wrong!

 # What to do with bugs